 ELECTORAL DISTRICT ASSOCIATION

-The Battle River-Crowfoot Conservative Electoral District Association is the local organization that represents the Conservative Party of Canada in this constituency.
+The Battle River-Crowfoot Conservative Electoral District Association (the organization that hosts this website) is the local organization that represents the Conservative Party of Canada in this constituency.
 This volunteer board made up of the MP and 30 directors work hard to organize locally to ensure that Conservatives win in Battle River-Crowfoot and also that commons sense Conservative ideas are represented in the Conservative Party across Canada.
 Interested in getting involved?
-Contact [email protected].
+Have Questions about what the role of an EDA is Canadian politics?
+Contact the via email at [email protected] or via mail at to PO Box 1323, Camrose AB, T4V 1X3.

 Consisting of that part of the Province of Alberta described as follows: commencing at the intersection of the east boundary of said province with the northerly limit of the Municipal District of Wainwright No. 61; thence generally northwesterly along said limit to the easterly limit of Beaver County; thence generally northwesterly, generally southeasterly and generally westerly along the easterly, northerly and westerly limits of said county to the easterly limit of Leduc County; thence northerly and westerly along the easterly and northerly limits of said county to Highway No. 21; thence southerly and generally southeasterly along said highway to the northerly limit of Camrose County; thence westerly and generally southerly along the northerly and westerly limits of said county to the westerly limit of Stettler County No. 6; thence generally southerly along said limit to the northeasterly corner of Kneehill County; thence generally westerly and generally southerly along the northerly and westerly limits of said county to Township Road 314; thence easterly along said road to Highway No. 806; thence southerly along said highway to Highway No. 582; thence generally easterly along said highway and Highway No. 27 to the left bank of the Red Deer River; thence generally southerly along said bank to the westerly limit of the Town of Drumheller; thence generally southeasterly along said limit to the westerly limit of Special Area No. 2; thence generally southeasterly, easterly, southerly and generally northeasterly along the westerly and southerly limits of said special area to the east boundary of the Province of Alberta; thence north along said boundary to the point of commencement.